gr0shi/cs2-config/README.md

 ## Contributing

-Contributions are welcome if you see any area of improvement possible to the scripts or if there's new CS:GO config variables to tweak!
+Contributions are welcome if you see any area of improvement possible to the scripts or if there's new CS2 config variables to tweak!